apache/druid/docs/tutorials/docker.md

 ### Compose file

 The example `docker-compose.yml` will create a container for each Druid service, as well as Zookeeper and a PostgreSQL container as the metadata store.

-Deep storage will be a local directory, by default configured as `./storage` relative to your `docker-compose.yml` file, and will be mounted as `/opt/data` and shared between Druid containers which require access to deep storage.
+It will also create a named volumes `druid-data`, which is mounted as `opt/data` in container, as deep storage to keep and share segments and task logs among Druid services.

 The Druid containers are configured via an [environment file](https://github.com/apache/druid/blob/{{DRUIDVERSION}}/distribution/docker/environment).

 ### Configuration